OpenTelemetry is an observability framework that simplifies the process of

 Next, let's change the span names for incoming requests from generic names like

-to more specific names like HTTP GET <endpoint>
+GET or POST to more specific names like HTTP GET <endpoint>.
+Modify your

 To customize a specific instrumentation, you need to provide the name of the